Mustang Convertibles vs Coupes: Pros and ConsLast Updated August 8, 2023 | Bill Tumas

 - Looks: Some would argue that the coupe or fastback looks better with a sloped roofline versus a convertible.
 This is strictly opinion, however.

-- Safety: Adding on the previous point, rollover safety is definitely hindered when it comes to convertible cars.
+- Safety: Adding to the previous point, rollover safety is definitely hindered when it comes to convertible cars.
 Obviously, if convertibles weren’t safe, then automakers wouldn’t be able to manufacture or sell them.
-That isn’t the case, but the fact of the matter is that they aren’t as safe as coupes/fastbacks when it comes to rollover situations.
+The fact of the matter is that convertibles aren’t as safe as coupes/fastbacks when it comes to rollover situations.

 - Leaks and Seals: If we’re talking about an older Mustang, then it’s obvious that the lack of additional weatherstripping and seals will result in less potential for leaks.
 This is always something to consider when taking on a restoration.

 |Increased structural rigidity||Can’t drop the top on a nice day|